Fuel cell bus: Hydrogen fuel

 The cost of fuelling buses has varied substantially, due to the cost and availability of hydrogen.
 Some transit operators have been able to use hydrogen by-product from industrial processes (such as the production of Polyvinyl chloride) to lower the cost.
-Other transit operators have built small scale plants to produce hydrogen from natural gas, or have purchased it directly from industrial producers.
+Other transit operators have built small scale plants to produce hydrogen from natural gas (brown hydrogen), or have purchased it directly from industrial producers.
+Campaigners have criticised the use of brown hydrogen to power the buses, in light of the carbon footprint created by the industrial process.
+Green hydrogen – hydrogen produced using renewable energy – is generally considered to be too expensive.

 In 2006, the National Renewable Energy Laboratory stated that the cost of hydrogen fuel was around $9 a kilogram, roughly comparing it to $2 a gallon for diesel.
 It further noted that the total cost per mile (including maintenance) was around $1 per mile for diesel and around $6.50 per mile for hydrogen.
 In Europe, the Clean Urban Transport for Europe (CUTE) project in the early 2000s reported fuelling costs around 10 times more than diesel.

 In 2021, Tokyu Bus reported that the cost of fuelling a hydrogen fuel cell bus is around 2.6 times higher than an equivalent diesel bus, with brown hydrogen predominately used in Japan.

-In January 2022, the city of Montpellier, France, cancelled a contract to procure 51 buses powered by hydrogen fuel cells, when it found that "the cost of operation for hydrogen [buses] is 6 times the cost of electricity".
+In January 2022, the city of Montpellier, France, cancelled a contract to procure 51 buses powered by hydrogen fuel cells, when it found that the cost of operation was 6 times more expensive than electric buses.
 The city ordered battery electric buses instead.

 In 2021, Wuppertaler Stadtwerke reported that their hydrogen fuel cell buses cost around the same as their diesel buses to operate.
 London reported that the cost of hydrogen was around £6 per kilogram in 2023, roughly comparable with the cost of diesel fuel.
+Santa Cruz noted in 2023 that hydrogen cost around $9 to $13 a gallon (compared to around $6 a gallon for diesel fuel), however they noted that fuel cell buses get "more than twice as much mileage out of a gallon-equivalent of hydrogen as a gallon of diesel", making direct comparisons between the two fuels challenging.

 Projections from the Hydrogen Council are that hydrogen produced from renewable energy at scale could cost around $1.4 to $2.3 per kilogram.